apokalipto/devise_saml_authenticatable/README.md

 devise_for :users
 ```

+The named routes can be customized in the initializer config file.

 ### Configuring the IdP

 An extra step in SAML SSO setup is adding your application to your identity provider.
 The required setup is specific to each IdP, but we have some examples in [our wiki](https://github.com/apokalipto/devise_saml_authenticatable/wiki).
 You'll need to tell your IdP how to send requests and responses to your application.